 - Introducing an open source or community project that attendees can get involved in

-We strongly encourage students to submit a lightning talk proposal.
-This is a great opportunity to present your research interests to the community, generate hallway conversation, and receive helpful feedback.
-We also invite advisors to encourage their students to present current work.
+We particularly encourage students to submit a lightning talk proposal.
+This is a great opportunity to present your research interests and vision to the community, generate hallway conversation, and receive helpful feedback.
+We also invite advisors to encourage their students to present ongoing work.

 This year, we will not be including demos with the lightning talks.
 Attendees wishing to present a demo are encouraged to submit it to the SOUPS Poster Session.

 All dates are at 23:59 AoE (Anywhere on Earth) time.